-An alternative for Gitpod is GitHub Codespaces, but unlike Gitpod, GitHub Codespaces only works with GitHub, has no free tier, and may not be available yet on your account.
+An alternative for Gitpod is GitHub Codespaces, but unlike Gitpod, GitHub Codespaces only works with GitHub.

-29.6 Local Development with Google Sheets or Excel on the web
+29.6 Local Development with Google Sheets or Excel (via Office Scripts)

 This section walks you through a local development workflow as an alternative to using Gitpod/GitHub Codespaces.
-What's making this a little harder than using a preconfigured online IDE like Gitpod is the fact that we need to expose our local web server to the internet for easy development.
+What's making this a little harder than using a preconfigured online IDE like Gitpod is the fact that we need to expose our local web server to the internet for easy development (even if we use the Desktop version of Excel).